When folk entrust us to

 set a tone for funerals in England that still influences the

-way we mourn 152 years later.
-The wearing of black, the dower tones of a
+way we mourn over a century and a half later.
+Wearing black, the dower tones of a

-minister reciting the 23 Psalm and periods of mourning had become
+minister reciting Psalm 23 and periods of mourning had become

 counsellors and mental health practitioners, wrote reams on the “journey of